AlvinHan123/LDMLR/README.md

 | Label shift+LDMLR | 89.70 (↑0.24) | 82.77 (↑1.89) | 62.67 (↑0.86)    | 49.76 (↑1.18)       |
 | WCDAS+LDMLR | **92.58 (↑0.10)** | **86.29 (↑1.62)** | **66.32 (↑0.40)** | **51.92 (↑0.97)** |

-Note: "-" indicates that the data is not available.

 **ImageNet-LT.**
 The encoder is ResNet-10.
 The classification accuracies in percentages are provided. "↑" indicates the improvements over the baseline.
 The best numbers are in **bold**.